YichaoOU/HemTools/docs/content/Integrative_analysis/chromHMM.rst

 	  --d2_bin_bam_addon D2_BIN_BAM_ADDON
 	                        This is an addon parameter for binarized bam with design_matrix_2 as input (default: )
+	  --adjust_TF_pvalue ADJUST_TF_PVALUE
+	                        Most TFs, except for CTCF, tend to have much lower number of 1s (default: 0.0005)
+	  --adjust_histone_pvalue ADJUST_HISTONE_PVALUE
+	                        Some histone marks can have much higher number of 1s after binarizeBam, increase the p-value cutoff can descrease the number of 1s (default: 1e-05)

 	Genome Info:
 	  -g GENOME, --genome GENOME